maxdiluca/massimilianodiluca/content/home/portfolio.md

  css_class = ""
 +++

-Recent projects to which I have contributed (somewhat).
+Recent things to which I have somewhat contributed